J-SNACKKB/FLIP/splits/sav/README.md

 ### Dataset description

-The six Bind splits stem from a [??? publication](???) which aims at predicting neutral/effect Single Aminoacid Variants (SAVs) in proteins.
+The three SAV splits stem from a [??? publication](???) which aims at predicting neutral/effect Single Aminoacid Variants (SAVs) in proteins.

 ### Full dataset